-The Role of a Dental Assistant
+The Duties of a Dental Assistant

-- Scheduling and verifying appointments
+- Setting and confirming appointments

-- Readying patients for teeth cleanings and treatments
+- Readying patients for teeth treatments and cleanings

 - Clearing patients’ mouths with suction equipment